gomods/athens/docs/content/faq.md

 ### When should I use a vendor directory, and when should I use Athens?

+The Go community has used vendor directories for a long time before module proxies like Athens came along, so naturally each group collaborating on code should decide for themselves whether they want to use a vendor directory, not use a vendor directory and just use Athens, or do both!

 Vendor (without a proxy) valuable when:

 - CI/CD systems don't have access to an Athens (even if it's internal)